 After adjusting jumpers on all the QwiicBus boards and assembling the rest of your circuit (including connecting any Qwiic devices to MidPoints/EndPoints), connect the 5V power supply to the VCC1 and GND PTH pins and the power supply sourcing 6V to 36V to the VCC2 and GND2 PTH pins to the primary EndPoint.

 Assembling the QwiicBus Circuit

 After taking into consideration how you intend to configure your QwiicBus circuit it's time to assemble it.
-Adjust the appropriate jumpers (if necessary), connect any Qwiic/I2C devices to the EndPoints and MidPoint(s) and connect the QwiicBus boards to each other with Ethernet cable plugged into the RJ-45 connectors on each board.
+Adjust the appropriate jumpers (if necessary), connect your controller (Arduino/SBC) to the primary EndPoint along with any Qwiic/I2C devices to the EndPoints and MidPoint(s) and connect the QwiicBus boards to each other with Ethernet cable plugged into the RJ-45 connectors on each board.
 Once the devices are all connected together, power up the circuit.
 The photo below shows the QwiicBus assembled in the default configuration (all boards powered with 3.3V) so your circuit may differ.